(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Drive Scenic Loop Road through the campgrounds to see Atlatl Rock and Arch Rock if you have more time.

 More sandstone formations are across from the campgrounds at the Beehives.

 Camping at Valley of Fire State Park

-Atlatl Rock Campground and Arch Rock Campground have a total of 72 campsites in the Park.
+Atlatl Rock Campground and Arch Rock Campground have 72 campsites in the park.
 Atlatl Rock has 22 RV sites with water and power hookups.
-All sites are $20 / night (sites with hookups are an extra $10) and are first-come, first-serve.
+All campsites are $20 per night (sites with hookups are an extra $10) and are first-come, first-serve.

-Like the rest of the Park, there is little shade at the campgrounds, but each site has a covered picnic table.
+Like the rest of Valley of Fire State Park, there is little shade at the campgrounds, but each site has a covered picnic table.